gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 sphere on the right is using the world inverse transpose matrix.

 Click the diagram to hide the normals.
-You should see the lighting on the 2 outer spheres is very different.
+You should see the lighting on the 2 outer spheres is very different based on which matrix is used.
+It's hard to tell which is correct which is why this is a subtle issue.

-To do this in our example let's change the code like this.
-First update the shader.
-Techincally we could just update the value of `u_world` but it's best if we renamed things so they're named what they are.
+To implement this in our example let's change the code like this.
+First we'll update the shader.
+Techincally we could just update the value of `u_world` but it's best if we rename things so they're named what they actually are otherwise it will get confusing.

 ```
 attribute vec4 a_position;